richchapler/AzureSolutionsDocumentation/curricula/SQL_SecurityCompliance.md

 ...automated security scanning to identify misconfigurations, missing patches, and insecure settings

 - **Vulnerability Assessment**: built-in scans that detect security issues and insecure configurations
-  - **SQL Server**: run the built-in vulnerability assessment in SQL Server Management Studio or via T-SQL, review results in the GUI
+  - **SQL Server**: run the built-in vulnerability assessment in SQL Server Management Studio or via T-SQL, review results in the user interface
   - **Azure SQL**: enable as part of Advanced Data Security on the server or database (portal or PowerShell) and view findings under the Vulnerability Assessment blade

 - **Remediation**: actionable guidance and exportable scripts to fix detected issues